Dorian’s floodwaters trap people in attics in North Carolina

 ATLANTIC BEACH, N.C.
 (AP) — A weakened Hurricane Dorian flooded homes on North Carolina’s Outer Banks on Friday with a fury that took even storm-hardened residents by surprise, forcing people to climb into their attics.
 Hundreds were feared trapped by high water, and neighbors used boats to rescue one another.

-Sheriff’s officials rushed medics and other rescuers to Ocracoke Island — accessible only by boat or air — to reach those who made the mistake of defying mandatory evacuation orders along the 200-mile (320-kilometer) ribbon of low-lying islands that stick out from the Eastern Seaboard like the side-view mirror on a car.
+Medics and other rescuers rushed to Ocracoke Island — accessible only by boat or air — to reach those who made the mistake of defying mandatory evacuation orders along the 200-mile (320-kilometer) ribbon of low-lying islands.

 “We are flooding like crazy,” Ocracoke Island bookshop owner Leslie Lanier texted.
 “I have been here 32 years and not seen this.”

 Its winds down to 90 mph (145 kph), Dorian howled over the Outer Banks as a far weaker storm than the brute that wreaked havoc on the Bahamas at the start of the week.
-Just when it looked as if its run up the Southeast coast was coming to a relatively quiet end, the Category 1 hurricane lashed communities with rain and surging seas, flooding the first floors of many homes, even ones on stilts.
+Just when it looked as if its run up the Southeast coast was coming to a relatively quiet end, the Category 1 hurricane sent seawater surging over neighborhoods, flooding the first floors of many homes, even ones on stilts.

 “There is significant concern about hundreds of people trapped on Ocracoke Island,” Gov. Roy Cooper said.

-Over and over, longtime residents said that they had never seen flooding so bad, or that places in their homes that had never flooded before were inundated.
+Over and over, longtime residents said that they had never seen flooding so bad, and that places in their homes that had never flooded before were inundated.

 “We were all on social media laughing about how we’d done well and there was really no flooding at all, just rain, typical rain,” Steve Harris, who has lived on Ocracoke Island for most of the last 19 years.
 And then, “the wall of water just came rushing through the island.”

-The Coast Guard began landing aircraft on the island to drop off local law enforcement officers and evacuate a resident in need of medical care, and authorities used military vehicles to reach those stranded.
-Residents were told to get to the highest point in their homes as they waited to be rescued.
+The Coast Guard began landing local law enforcement officers on the island via helicopter and airlifting out the sick, the elderly or others in distress, Hyde County authorities said.
+Residents were told to get to the highest point in their homes in the meantime.

-“Several people were rescued from their upper floors or attics by boat by good Samaritans,” Ocracoke Island resident and restaurant owner Jason Wells said in a text message.
-He said he wasn’t aware of any serious injuries.
+“Several people were rescued from their upper floors or attics by boat by good Samaritans,” Ocracoke Island restaurant owner Jason Wells said in a text message.

 In Buxton on Hatteras Island, close to where Dorian blew ashore, Radio Hatteras volunteer Mary Helen Goodloe-Murphy said that people were calling in to report that “houses are shaking like crazy” and that “it’s never been like this before.”